izzybr/pillproject/README.md

 These tools were created to as part of a project for a graduate class on computer vision.
 The overall goal of the project was to train a convolutional neural network classifier to recognize/categorize medications.
 This part of the project identified a subset of images to be used for training These images and more information about them can be found at: https://data.lhncbc.nlm.nih.gov/public/Pills/index.html

+Getting started:
+For a demo of the image processing and run:
+    python demo.py

 This work focuses on processing three types of images for use in a CNN model/workflow.
 Please refer to the image metadata to learn more about these types.
 A brief description of the images follows:

     - MC_C3PI_REFERENCE_SEG_V1.6 : These are 16bit RGBA images on a grey background.
 41330 total images available.